Izardo/pands-project-2021/README.md

 <li>Matplotlib - is used for data visualisation and creating graphical plots in Python and NumPy.
 Matplotlib is designed in such a way that graphical plots can be created with minimal lines of code.

 <li>Seaborn - is based on matplotlib and is a data visualisation library known for providing 'a high-level interface for drawing attractive and informative statistical graphics'.
-[1]</ul>
+[1]

+<li>Sys - provides multiple functions and variables that can be utilised to manipulate various elements in the python runtime environment.
+It permits operations which interact with the interpreter.</ul>

 ##### Visual Studio Code</br>
 Also known as VSCode, it is an efficient code editor with convenient tools such as debugging, task running and version-contol.
 Virtual Studio Code's aim is to facilitate developers with quick and effecient 'code-build-debug cycles'.
 [2] For this project, VSCode was connected to github for faster, simplified commits to the repository.